wanchain/explore-wanchain/guides/crosschainLTC.md

 [Download Metamask here](https://metamask.io/).

-### Step 2: Visit https://bridge.wanchain.org/ and connect your wallet.
+### Step 2: Visit the WanBridge web portal and connect your wallet.

 Click “**Connect to Wallet**”.